astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 equivalent to what's described in the typing rule.

 First, we will define a `findunif` predicate that returns *one* unification variable *of the right type* from a term, if at least one such variable exists.
-To implement this, we will make use of a generic operation in the Makam standard library, called `generic_fold`.
+To implement it, we will make use of a generic operation in the Makam standard library, called `generic_fold`.
 It is quite similar to `structural_recursion`, but it does a fold through a term, carrying an accumulator through.
 Pretty standard, really, and its code is similar to what we did already for `structural_recursion`, with no